ccdougcc/class-material/LectureNotes/Nov_22/README.md

   1. The third -- Access, Auditing, Accounting, and A..

-# Review Information (I.e., notes from the last lecture)
+# Review Information (I.e., notes from the last lectureenable)
   1. Server Certificate
      - purpose
      - examine from a browser